hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 pitest -Ppitest -Dfeatures="+GIT(scope[class])" test
 ```

-But most of the time I want the faster, more relevent feedback.
+But most of the time I want the faster, more relevant feedback.

-The second part of the soloution are plugins for maven and gradle that create comments and annotations directly in Github pull requests, and Gitlab merge requests.
+The second part of the solutions are plugins for maven and gradle that create comments and annotations directly in Github pull requests, and Gitlab merge requests.

 Only the surviving mutants are displayed, and there are a few other tweaks to make the output clear and easy to understand.